ultranatum/ultragate/doc/README.md

-UltraGate Core
+Ultragate Core
 =====================

 Setup
 ---------------------
-[UltraGate Core](http://ultragate.org/wallet) is the original UltraGate client and it builds the backbone of the network.
-However, it downloads and stores the entire history of UltraGate transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Ultragate Core](http://ultragate.org/wallet) is the original Ultragate client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Ultragate transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run UltraGate on your native platform.
+The following are some helpful notes on how to run Ultragate on your native platform.

 ### Unix